emutos/manual/usermanual/docs/index.md

     - Press the escape key to bypass the desktop and go directly to [EmuCON](#emucon).
 This might also be useful for recovering from a boot sequence gone wrong.

+## Rebooting ##

+There are two ways to reboot EmuTOS.
+Consult your hardware or emulator documentation for how to achieve them.

+A hard reboot clears everything that has been done since power up.
+This is achieved with the reset button on most hardware.
+It is comparable to powering down and up again.
+A [boot screen](#booting) is shown.

+A soft reboot stops the current program and returns control to EmuDESK.
+It may be achieved with Control-Alt-Delete keys.
+No [boot screen](#booting) is shown, and EmuTOS goes directly to EmuDESK.

 ## The Desktop

 ![Screenshot](images/minimal.atari.desktop.mono.png)